It's been a long and winding road to bring us here.

 I actually got a test right through Quest lab and it came back at 123 (after supplementing for 30 days).

-I want to get it up to 180 based on recommendations we've received.
+I want to get it up to 180 based on the recommendations we've received.

 Once I saw my numbers were low, what's the best pregnenolone?